exasol/cloudwatch-dashboard-examples/README.md

 This project contains an [AWS CDK](https://aws.amazon.com/cdk/) template for an example CouldWatch dashboard that visualizes the metrics reported by the [Exasol – Cloud Watch adapter](https://github.com/exasol/cloudwatch-adapter).

-This dashboard should fasten your start with Exasol and CloudWatch.
+This dashboard should get you started with Exasol and CloudWatch integration.

 ## Quick Usage